Skip to content

 Distance from Cruise Port: The park surrounds the Cabo Rojo area with various entry points within 15-40 km

 The largest protected area in the Caribbean, at 1,374 square kilometers, Jaragua encompasses both Bahia de las Aguilas and Laguna de Oviedo, along with vast stretches of dry forest, coastal wetlands, and offshore cays.
-UNESCO designated it a Biosphere Reserve in 2002.
+In 2002, UNESCO designated the broader Jaragua-Bahoruco-Enriquillo region as a Biosphere Reserve.

-Beyond the headline attractions, the park protects extraordinary biodiversity: the Hispaniolan solenodon (one of only two venomous mammals on Earth), rhinoceros iguanas, hawksbill sea turtle nesting beaches, and over 130 bird species, including the Hispaniolan parrot and roseate spoonbills.
+Beyond the headline attractions, the park protects extraordinary biodiversity, including the Hispaniolan solenodon, a venomous, shrew-like insectivore and the Hispaniolan hutia, a nocturnal herbivorous rodent, rhinoceros iguanas, hawksbill sea turtle nesting beaches, and over 130 bird species, including the Hispaniolan parrot and roseate spoonbills.

-Hiking trails lead through surreal cactus forests and to Taíno cave paintings.
-The landscape looks more like Arizona than the Caribbean, thanks to the rain shadow effect that creates near-desert conditions.
+Hiking trails lead through surreal cactus forests and to Taino cave paintings.
+The landscape looks more like Arizona than the Caribbean, thanks to the rain shadow effect that creates semi-arid conditions across the peninsula.

 Cruise excursion time: Varies by activity.
 Most park experiences are incorporated into Bahia de las Aguilas or Laguna de Oviedo tours.